Report an accessibility problem

 Administration, Crime Lab, Crime Scene Investigator, Governance, Lab, Laboratory, Manager, Science, Scientist, crime scene, forensic, professional, science, technology, engineering and mathematics (STEM)

-The Master of Professional Science program in forensic science readies students for career advancement by providing them with educational depth and breadth in the forensic sciences and helps them develop new competencies related to laboratory supervision.
+The Professional Science Master's program in forensic science prepares you for career advancement by providing you with in-depth and broad educational coverage in the forensic sciences and helps you develop new competencies related to laboratory supervision.
 This includes an understanding of how to work with regulatory bodies that provide the framework for oversight in forensic laboratories, consistent with the guiding principles of the National Professional Science Master's Association.

 Required Core (9 credit hours)